 If you feel that you are in crisis, or are having thoughts about hurting yourself or others, please call 9-1-1 or go to the nearest emergency room immediately.

-Types of Treatment Offered at Structure House Show More Show Less
+Types of compulsive overeating treatment offered at Structure House

 At Structure House, we are fully committed to providing our participants with the treatment they need not only to lose weight, but to change their overall lifestyle for the better.
 We remain steadfast in filling our treatment center with exemplary, compassionate, and highly-trained staff members who make the wellbeing of all program participants their top priority.
 When individuals arrive at Structure House in need of treatment to overcome the symptoms of compulsive overeating, the members of our multidisciplinary treatment teams will do everything in their power to ensure not only that those symptoms are treated, but also that the necessary tools are developed to maintain recovery long after the patient has left Structure House.